karlkedrovsky/drupal-ansible/README.md

 This setup assumes you've already set up the [traefik container](https://github.com/karlkedrovsky/traefik-ansible) on the machine to handle inbound traffic.

 The Lets Encrypt integration assumes that your computer is accessible from the internet and port 80 is accepting requests for any sub-domain ending in bolivar.kedrovsky.com.

+## Removing The Containers

+If there's ever a need to stop and remove the containers just run:

+    ansible-playbook -i inventory.bolivar --connection=local playbook-remove.yml

+## Basic Auth

+Generate a password using:

+    openssl passwd -apr1

+Update the basicauth and middleware labels in the web server config of the playbook with the new user and password.
+The default user/password in the playbook is drupal/drupal.

+To remove the basic auth just remove the these two labels

+    "traefik.http.middlewares.{{ PROJECT_NAME }}-auth.basicauth.users": "drupal:$apr1$w/XbxD2m$mTZm7UFIOga16nuhiS87Q0"
+    "traefik.http.routers.{{ PROJECT_NAME }}.middlewares": "{{ PROJECT_NAME }}-auth"